 This isn't surprising considering that on a 72-degree day, the temperature inside a vehicle can rise to almost 116º F in just an hour — about as much time as it takes for a grocery store run.
 That's dangerously hot by any standard, but especially for dogs, who lack the sweat glands we humans have to regulate body temperature1.

 Even on a cloudy day with the windows cracked, conditions inside a car may turn lethal for any animals trapped inside within a matter of minutes.
 Rolling down the windows has actually been shown to have little effect on the temperature inside a car2.

 Most tragically, nearly all of these incidents happen by accident due to simple misjudgments of time or weather.

-You can't put a price on a precious life, and no one should hesitate to save one for fear of being sued.
 Sign below to urge the USDA to give us the right to rescue endangered pets!

-Dear U.S. Department of Agriculture Animal Care,
+Dear Administrator of the United States Department of Agriculture Animal Care,

 As concerned pet parents, we are horrified to see continued reports of innocent pet deaths due to vehicular heat stroke.
 Not only are these tragic deaths completely avoidable, they're also largely inadvertent, results of owners' simple misjudgment of time or temperature.